Split Payments for Swiss marketplaces: How automatic payment splitting works

 CHF 22.50

-4. Refunds and partial refunds with Split Payments
+4. Refunds and partial refunds with split payments

 Full refund

 If the customer returns the entire order, the full amount is refunded.
-The split logic is reversed: The PSP debits the corresponding amounts from the merchant accounts and refunds the total amount to the buyer.
+The split logic is reversed: The PSP deducts the corresponding amounts from the merchant accounts and refunds the total amount to the buyer.

 Partial refund (one merchant)